-In a time where childcare is in such high demand that parents are willing to pay merely to reserve a spot for their child on the way, it certainly feels like all the cards are in childcare providers’ hands.
+“Thereare overhead costs people do not realize,” Charlupski says.
+In a time where childcare is in such high demand—to the point where parents are willing to pay merely to reserve a spot for their child “on the way”—it certainly feels like all the cards are in childcare providers’ hands.
 But there are many factors at work in this industry, some of which are driving the cost higher—considerably.

-7 surprising reasons child care is so expensive
+7 Reasons why childcare is so expensive

-1. Caregiver to child ratio regulations
+1. Caregiver-to-child ratio regulations

 Sanders says this factor tends to favor center-based childcare programs as they have more resources to expand and take on new employees.

 “A large number of states are cracking down on policies,” Sanders says.
 “Family-based programs are being encouraged to operate like center-based competitors.”
 But she adds that regulators may not always take into account the advantages large centers have over family-based programs when drafting policy.

 While strict staffing ratio regulations may come about with the well-intentioned aim of ensuring proper care for children, they are also frequently adjusted and can be difficult for home providers to parse.
 For example, staffing ratios for children vary according to the age of the child.
 But what if you have one infant in your daycare and many children over a year old?
 Does grouping them together demand the infant ratio?
 Questions like these shouldn’t just be left to a “best guess” when a breach in regulation could potentially lead to a lawsuit.

 Any center operating out of a rented building spends a portion of income on that property.
 While location might not be a top priority for some commercial offices, it is incredibly important for a daycare provider’s clientele.

 While some families might be willing to drive a fair bit out of their way for a daycare they love, few will trust their children to a center located somewhere they deem unsafe.